further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Video Milestone Reached.md

 ## Attached Notes

 <p>Record when a user hits notable milestones within a video's playback</p>
+<p>When a video is uploaded and used in Adobe LMS: Data Pull From LMS</p>
+<p>When a video is  uploaded and used in Adobe AEM: Data Pull From Google Analytics 4</p>
 <p>There is a max length of 500 chars for the parameter values.</p>